 DNIS (Dialled Number Identification Service) routes calls to one department or another based on the exact number dialled - tech support, customer service, etc. This prevents salespeople from having to constantly transfer people with billing or support questions to the correct departments, and vice-versa.

 Here are some of the most common types of incoming call distribution:

 Calls are routed directly to a specific group of agents, (aka "hunt groups") having a particular skillset (language, technical expertise, etc.) in the same order every time.
 Incoming calls will ring each time to the first person in the group, and if their line is busy, to the next, and so on.

-Calls are routed in a loop for more even distribution; in other words, only once the last agent has taken a call will the next incoming call go to the first agent on the list, restarting the cycle.
+With Round-robin call distribution, calls are routed in a loop for more even distribution; in other words, only once the last agent has taken a call will the next incoming call go to the first agent on the list, restarting the cycle.

 3. Least active

 Calls ring each time to the agent who has been idle the longest, so that no single agent receives more or fewer than his or her fair share of calls.

 Incoming calls ring in pre-set order to a group of agents having marked themselves as available for a given time period.
 For example, on Tuesday morning callers may be routed to Tom, Jenny, and Marcela in that order, while afternoon callers will be routed to Tom, Marcela and George, since Jenny will be busy running a training seminar, and George will not arrive until after lunch.
 There are a lot of time-based routings.

 Calls ring to all available agents at once, so the one who handles the call is simply the first to pick up each time.

 Calls are routed to agents according to a certain call volume percentage pre-assigned to each.
 For example, Sally, who is the most experienced in her group, will receive 60% of incoming calls, Bob will receive 30%, and Emma, who just started last week and is still learning, will handle 10%.